KSU-Quantum-Capstone/CS4850-DL1/docs/getting-started.markdown

 6. Install Qiskit with `pip install qiskit` for quantum computing development.
 7. Install visualization support for Qiskit with `pip install qiskit[visualization]`.
 If this doesn't work it may be because use are using zsh, which is the default on newer MacOS systems.
 Use this command instead `pip install 'qiskit[visualization]'`.
 Note the extra quotes.
 8. To deactivate your current conda environment use the command `conda deactivate`.

+You are now ready to run the circuit.
+See the [instructions here for next steps](circuit).